A telehealth mobile application for houseplant care

 User testing, mobile application design, product strategy & roadmapping, digital branding

 Users need an easy way to get trustworthy plant advice from their home.
 We know this to be true due to how many online plant forums there are with people looking for help.
-We also know this to be true, because people give up and throw their plants away instead of trying to help them.
+My early research has also shown people give up with plant care, and throw away their plants instead of trying to help them.

 A few possible solutions I hypothosized